19 top self-care ideas

 Try to turn your bedroom into a place where you can fully de-stress and feel calm.
 If it's filled with clutter, it may be impacting your mood.
 It's hard to switch off when you're surrounded by stuff.

-Take inspiration from Marie Kondo and identify which things no longer bring you joy.
-Get rid of whatever you don't need or want.
-This will leave more space for the things that you genuinely do care about.
+Think about what things you no longer need or want and consider getting rid of them.
+This will leave more space for the things you genuinely care about.

 Once you've picked out items to get rid of, you could consider donating them to a charity shop or selling them online.